 Being a mother can be both wonderful and challenging.
 One of the biggest challenges for mothers in America is doing what’s best for their children and family.
-For all the moms out there, we wanted to highlight the easiest places where your children can get ahead in life.
+For all the moms out there, we wanted to find the top states to raise your kids.

 Recently, some Harvard professors published a study on how the neighborhoods where kids grow up affect their chances for success later in life.
 The results were fascinating.
 As it turns out, it is not just about wealthier areas being better than poor ones.
 A blend of factors, such as the quality of schools, the strength of community ties, and the integration of poor and wealthy families were found to matter greatly.

 Using this research, we can highlight four hot housing markets that are home to the most kids under 18 and moms: Utah, Texas, Georgia, and California.